-Active Lighting for cyclists means light sources that actively transmit light / are powered.
-Passive Lighting is covered on the next page and refers to reflective and fluorescent surfaces that passively reflect light coming from elsewhere.
+Active lighting for cyclists means light sources that actively transmit light / are powered and so are used To See and To Be Seen.
+In contrast, passive lighting refers to reflective and fluorescent surfaces that passively reflect light coming from elsewhere and so are only for used To Be Seen.
 For maximum effect, it is best to use both active and passive lighting when cycling, especially in low light conditions and at night.

 - Inadequate and Inconsistent Laws

 - Choosing Between Bike Lights